ryanamcgill/academic-kickstart/content/home/experience.md

   * Studied radar principles and physics in order to develop MATLAB tools that model wind turbine clutter for the Intelligence, Surveillance, and Reconnaissance Systems & Architectures group.
   * Analyzed the interference of wind turbines on radars.
 Compared simulation to real data collected in the field to confirm model accuracy.
   * Created ”ENVOY”, an American Sign Language teaching tool as part of the Intern Innovative Idea Challenge.
-Presented the idea to the laboratory staff and designing a poster to in order to gain funding."""
+Won best poster and first place overall to secure laboratory funding for future development."""

 [[experience]]
   title = "Undergraduate Research Assistant"